 During your regular dental examinations, our dentists and hygienists will perform a periodontal health screening to look for early warning signs of gum disease, including bleeding gums and tartar deposits below the gums.
 They will measure the gums and look for deepening ‘pockets’, areas where the gum tissue is starting to lose attachment to tooth structure.

 When detected early, periodontal disease can often be treated non-surgically.
 Following periodontal treatment, our hygienists will see patients every 3-4 months for continued monitoring.

 When teeth are broken or missing altogether, this can limit a patient's ability to chew properly.
 Over time, this can also cause problems for other teeth, as well as make you want to smile less.
-Dr. Capra and Dr. Nix have helped numerous patients rebuild their smiles with restorative and cosmetic procedures such as fillings, CEREC® crowns, root canals, porcelain veneers, dental implants and dentures.
+Dr. Capra has helped numerous patients rebuild their smiles with restorative and cosmetic procedures such as fillings, CEREC® crowns, root canals, porcelain veneers, dental implants and dentures.

 During regular examination visits, our dentists will talk with you about any conditions that require treatment and assist you with a plan to maintain your smile health and confidence.
 Learn more about restorative solutions and cosmetic dentistry.

-Phenix City dentists Dr. Charles Capra and Dr. Malinda Nix enjoy the trusting relationships they have formed with families from the Phenix City and Columbus area.
+Phenix City dentist Dr. Charles Capra enjoys the trusting relationships he has formed with families from the Phenix City and Columbus area.
 If you are in need of a local dentist, please Contact Us to schedule a complete dental examination and cleaning.
 We look forward to meeting you!